rsiebenm/dark_dust/AbsreDgaia/Readme.md

 ##  📌  Requirements:
-gfortran, IDL 8.8.2 or install GDL
+gfortran compiler and IDL 8.8.2 or install GDL

 ## 🚀  Quickstart